NathanHawks/SR1eGameBot/README.md

   !3! resist TN4 wagemage sorcery      works
   resist wagemage sorcery !3!
 TN4      won't work</pre>

+### Reroll

+Anyone can click the :game_die: reaction to reroll your roll.
+Remove and re-add your "reaction" to keep re-rolling that roll.

+### Opposed Rolls

+!A! tnB vsX! otnY
+   Roll Ad6 (exploding) with tn B, opposed by Xd6 (exploding) with opponent's tn Y vsX = the number of dice the opponent throws (vsX! for exploding dice) otnY = the opponent's target number
+  example: !5! tn3 vs6! otn4    Roll 5d6 (exploding) with TN 3, against 6d6 (exploding) with TN 4

 ## Legal

 This software is released as-is under the terms of the UnLicense; it is available to the public domain.